divnix/digga/doc/api-reference.md

 *_Type_*:
-function that evaluates to a(n) attrs
+function that evaluates to a(n) attrs or path convertible to it

 *_Default_*